hoid-ai/hoid-optimized-models/README.md

 uv run best_torch.py && uv run best_hoid.py
 ```

 Each model's README has the exact commands and the full measured table.
-The stock baseline is never a strawman: `best_torch.py` sweeps a whole configuration lattice (eager SDPA, compile default, reduce-overhead, max-autotune, …) and the hoid stack is compared against the per-metric best of it.
+To get the best torch baseline, `best_torch.py` sweeps a whole configuration lattice (eager SDPA, compile default, reduce-overhead, max-autotune, …) and the hoid stack is compared against the per-metric best of it.